ONSdigital/dp-import/README.md

 #### Check dataset is available via the frontend

 You should now see the details of the dataset via the frontend by navigating to <http://localhost:20000/datasets/cpih01>

-For filtering hierarchical dimensions, ensure you have created the hierarchy for the instance as detailed here: <https://github.com/ONSdigital/dp-hierarchy-builder>

 ### Admin